In the context of gravitational forces in two dimensions, what ha... | Study Prep in Pearson+

 Multiple Choice

-In the context of gravitational forces in two dimensions, what happens if you try to move two atoms very close to each other?
+In the context of gravitational forces in two dimensions, what happens to the magnitude of the gravitational force between two point masses as mass increases?

 A